- LL.M. (International and Comparative Law)Georgetown University Law Center1991

 - Assisted U.S. and foreign clients in obtaining product and technology jurisdiction and classification determinations, licenses and other regulatory approvals, and designing and implementing trade and security compliance programs.

-- Assisted numerous clients with internal investigation of possible violations of international trade and business laws and preparation of voluntary disclosures to DDTC, BIS, OFAC, and other government agencies.
+- Assisted numerous clients with internal investigation of possible violations of international trade and business laws and preparation of voluntary and directed disclosures to DDTC, BIS, OFAC, and other government agencies.

 - Legal 500: Litigation: International Trade, 2013